 Gain the respect of your community and others in your field.
 Donors often want to affiliate with pillars of the community.
 They need to trust your organization to use their gifts wisely.

 Spread the word.
 To prepare for a planned giving initiative, you must educate everyone in the organization, including staff and board members, so that they both understand and support what you are doing.
 They must be able to help promote your giving opportunities to prospective donors.

 Put a strong financial management system in place.
 You will need a robust financial management system run by experts to execute your program competently.
 Start with bequests and build toward more complicated instruments, such as annuities.
 Enlist a good consultant and set up relationships with trustworthy financial institutions.

 Planned giving is not just about setting up the many planned gift vehicles.
 Laura Fredericks, the author of "The Ask: How to Ask for Support for Your Nonprofit Cause, Creative Project, or Business Venture," says that planned giving programs need to be sold to donors and prospective donors and let them know that you are ready and willing to help them "fulfill their philanthropic dreams of supporting your group."

 Fredericks suggests these first steps:

-- Make use of what you already have.
+Make use of what you already have.
 Start out slowly and build your marketing program.
-Begin by using your existing publications, direct appeals, website, and special events to advertise the types of planned gifts you are set up to offer.
+Begin by using your existing publications, direct appeals, website, and special events to advertise the types of planned gifts you're set up to offer.

-- Educate board and staff.
+Educate the board and staff.
 If you have to fight for space on your website and in your publications, convince your board and your CEO that planned giving is necessary.